Quintic algebras over Dedekind domains and their sextic resolvents: Defining resolvents

 Let $Q$ be a quintic ring over a Dedekind domain $R$, and let $L = Q/R$.
-Our first task is to generalize the notion of a \emph{sextic resolvent,} developed by Bhargava in \cite{B4} in the case $R = Z$.
-Following the approach of \cite{WQuartic} and the present author's senior thesis, we expect the resolvent to consist of a rank-$5$ lattice $M$ (to be thought of as $S/R$, where $S$ is a sextic ring) with two linear maps relating certain multilinear expressions in $L$ and $M$.
-The orientation map $\theta$---which relates the top exterior powers of $L$ and $M$---is easy to guess.
+Our first task is to generalize the notion of a \emph{sextic resolvent,} developed by Bhargava in \cite{B4} in the case $R = \ZZ$.
+Following the approach of Wood \cite{WQuartic} and the author \cite{ORings}, we expect the resolvent to consist of a rank-$5$ lattice $M$ (originating as $S/R$, where $S$ is a sextic ring) with two elements of some modules derived by multilinear constructions from $L$ and $M$.
+The orientation map $\theta$, which relates the top exterior powers of $L$ and $M$, is easy to guess.
 The discriminant of an $R$-algebra $T$ naturally lies in $(\Lambda^\mathrm{top}(T))^{\tensor-2}$.
 Just as the equality $\Disc Q = \Disc C$ between the discriminants of a quartic ring and its cubic resolvent(s) suggests an identification of the top exterior powers of the two rings, so the relation $\Disc S = (16 \Disc Q)^3$ (Bhargava's (33) of \cite{B4}) linking the discriminants of a quintic ring and its sextic resolvent(s) suggests an isomorphism

-The second piece of data---that which contains the $40$ integers that actually parametrize resolvents over $\ZZ$---is slightly trickier to work out.
+The second piece of data, that which contains the $40$ integers that actually parametrize resolvents over $\ZZ$, is slightly trickier to adapt.
 Bhargava presents it as a map $\phi$ from $L$ to $\Lambda^2 M$ (equivalently, from $\Lambda^2 M^*$ to $L^*$), but this does not have the correct properties in our situation.
 The correct construction, foreshadowed somewhat by the mysterious constant factor in Bhargava's fundamental resolvent ((28) in \cite{B4}), is to take a map

 Finally, we must find the fundamental relations that link $\phi$ and $\theta$ to the ring structure.
 Just as Lemma 9 of \cite{B3} provided the inspiration for Bhargava's coordinate-free description of resolvents of a quartic ring (\cite{B3}, section 3.9), so we begin at Lemma 4(a), which, after eliminating the references to $S_5$-closure, states that